cloudmesh/cloudmesh-pi-cluster/README.md

 map reduce contains spak and hadoop.
 However as these efforts wer just starting, they may confuse others.
 Thus it was important to separate them so we have a clear distinction betwen production and development.

+## Branches

+* main: our main branch for production releases
+* dev: a general branch that is used prior to the production release with active fixes
+* kubernetes: a branch in which we coordinate the implemnetation of easy kubernetes deplyments
+* mapreduce: a branch in which we coordinate hadoop and spark deployments.
+There is a temprrary solution in her, but we have not tested is and I woudl consider the status as pre alphs.
+It needs t o be redone.
+* with-dhcp-server: Some intermediate development